Western banks brace for further review of Chinese offshore quotes - ExBulletin

-HONG KONG, Dec.29 (Reuters) – Global investment banks will not curb their appetite for lucrative work on Chinese overseas business listings despite the in-depth review and increased red tape proposed in the under the new regulatory changes, multiple sources said this week.
+HONG KONG: Global investment banks will not curb their appetite for lucrative work on overseas listings of Chinese companies despite the scrutiny and increased red tape proposed under new regulatory changes, said multiple sources said this week.

 Foreign banks will also be required to file annual reports by Jan.31 detailing offshore listings of Chinese companies they worked on during the year.